IntegralDefense/ACE/docs/analyst-orientation.rst

 .. figure:: _static/analysis-overview-jdoe.png

 With respect to this alert, ACE even rendered us a visual image of the email's HTML body.
-How convenient... and I didn't purchase anything, so this email seems awfully suspicious.
+That convenient rendering shows us -- I doubt the user really purchased anything, so this email seems awfully suspicious.
 Note that we can also view or download that 'email.rfc822.unknown_text_html_000' file by using the dropdown next to it.

 Scrolling down on the same alert from the example above, we see the ‘URL Extraction Analysis’ found some URL observables.
 Moreover, we see that ACE found additional observables in the analysis output of those URL observables.
 Specifically, ACE downloaded that '66524177012457.zip' file and extracted it to reveal an executable named '66524177012457.exe'.